|Mirror [#1]||How Do You Like Me Now?.pdf||32,418 KB/Sec|

 |Mirror [#2]||How Do You Like Me Now?.pdf||45,814 KB/Sec|

 |Mirror [#3]||How Do You Like Me Now?.pdf||47,298 KB/Sec|

 'The most perceptive book I have ever read about the female interior' DOLLY ALDERTON

-Everyone around her is getting married and having babies, but her long-term boyfriend won't even talk about getting engaged.
-And when her best friend Dee - her plus one, the only person who understands the madness - falls in love, suddenly Tori's in terrifying danger of being left behind.
+While everyone around her is getting engaged and having babies, Tori's boyfriend will barely look at her, let alone talk about marriage.
+And when her best friend Dee unexpectedly falls in love, suddenly Tori's in danger of being left behind.

 The debut adult novel by bestselling author Holly Bourne is a blisteringly funny, honest and moving exploration of love, friendship and navigating the emotional rollercoaster of your thirties.

 'It'll resonate with anyone trying to convince themselves that sticking it out is better than being alone.'
 EMERALD STREET

 'Relatable for any woman navigating emotional time bombs' RED

 'It speaks so many truths about being a woman in your thirties; friendships, love and what a fickle beast social media can be. ' CLEMMIE HOOPER

 'Hilarious and painfully true' GRAZIA